HY-UDBMS/UniBench/README.md

 ## Running

 Note that ArangoDB uses the default <em>_System</em> database and the password is empty.
 OrientDB uses a database named <em>test</em> that you may create beforehand.
-Download the release as follow: https://github.com/HY-UDBMS/Unibench/releases, and try out the first multi-model query as follows:
+Download the release as follows: https://github.com/HY-UDBMS/Unibench/releases, and try out the first multi-model query as follows:

 ```